ibm-cloud-docs/power-iaas/faq.md

 The supported AIX, IBM i, and Linux&reg; operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S).
 To view a list of the supported AIX, IBM i, and Linux operating system technology levels, see the following system software maps:

 **AIX** - The {{site.data.keyword.powerSys_notm}} service supports only AIX 7.1, or later.
-When viewing the system software maps, refer to the AIX 7.1 and AIX 7.2 information.
+When viewing the system software maps, refer to the AIX 7.1, AIX 7.2, and AIX 7.3 information.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.

 - [S922 (9009-22A) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9009-22A-vios-only){: external}
 - [E880 (9119-MHE) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9119-MHE-vios-only){: external}